 - Casson sugar or Pearl sugar for decoration

-- In a sauce pan melt the water, the butter and the salt on a medium heat.
+- In a sauce pan melt the water, the butter and the salt, the sugar on a medium heat.

 - Cook until the butter has melted completely.